pce-devel/huc/doc/hucc/hucc-function-reference.md

 `cd_fastvram( unsigned char ovl_index, unsigned int sect_offset, unsigned int vramaddr, unsigned int sectors );` Fast VRAM loading from CD-ROM.
 Loads the specified number of sectors directly to VRAM.

+`cd_execoverlay( unsigned char ovl_index );`
+Loads a program overlay specified by '*ovl_index*', and executes it.
+If an error occurs during loading, the previous context (i.e. the overlay running until that moment) is reloaded and an error value is returned to the program.

 ## **ADPCM Functions**